martinring/thesis/src/2-Pre-Deployment.md

 state-dependent behaviors, offering a foundational basis for verifying properties and understanding the behavior of our system.]{.changed}

-[Each considered specification level carries its own semantics, shedding light on specific aspects of the system:]{.added}
+Each considered specification level carries its own semantics, shedding light on specific aspects of the system:
+{.added}

-Informal Specification Level
+Informal Specification Level{.added}

 : The ISL cannot have a mathematically precise semantics, as such would counteract our motivation to use natural language in the first place (we want